Daniela Borelli Dos Santos

 Daniela Borelli dos Santos (born 1978), also known as Daniela Cook, is an Australian team handball player.
 She part of the Australian national team, and participated at the 2011 World Women's Handball Championship in Hungary and Brazil.

-Indoor Handball Career
+Indoor handball career

 She was part of the New South Wales state team for the Australian National Handball Championship and contributed to obtaining a gold medal in 2005, 2006 and 2008.

-Beach Handball Career
+Beach handball career

 She was part of one of New South Wales team that won the Australian Championship silver medal in 2010, 2015 and gold medal in 2011, 2014, 2016.